 Small Molecule NMR Core

-This core facility provides researchers access to two modern superconducting Bruker nuclear magnetic resonance (NMR) spectrometers at field strengths of 7.1 T (300 MHz for 1 H) and 9.4 T (400 MHz for 1 H).
+This core facility provides researchers access to five modern superconducting Bruker nuclear magnetic resonance (NMR) spectrometers ranging from field strengths of 7.1 T (300 MHz for 1 H) to 14.1 T (600 MHz for 1 H).
 Researchers can acquire both routine one-dimensional as well as sophisticated two-dimensional NMR experiments.
-Facility users have access to both spectrometers and are trained to be self-sufficient users.
+Facility users have access to all spectrometers and are trained to be self-sufficient users.
 However, the NMR staff is available for assistance should issues arise while operating the instrument or if researchers would like to discuss specific NMR questions related to their research.

 Learn more about the Small Molecule NMR Core.

 The Vanderbilt Antibody and Protein Resource Core (VAPR) is a university research facility that operates under the auspices of the Vanderbilt Institute of Chemical Biology.
 VAPR personnel are experienced in the design, development and analysis of a wide range of cell-based reporter and immunological assays used to identify, isolate, and characterize monoclonal antibodies.

 Learn more about the Antibody and Protein Resource Core

 The High-Throughput Screening Facility utilizes state-of-the art lab automation for sample storage, retrieval, and liquid handling and high-throughput plate readers, data management and analysis software to screen and interrogate chemical libraries (150,000 compounds selected to represent the chemical diversity of more than 1,000,000 MRSF accessible compounds) and recombinant phage-displayed antibody libraries (~ 2.9 x 109 members) to identify reagents for use in research, diagnostic or therapeutic applications.